 - Organizations that promote a strong learning culture exhibit better overall organizational performance

 - Independent learning and informal learning continue to increase in Canadian organizations

-The COJG and the highlights from the Conference Board of Canada don’t surprise, Asma Iqbal, People Operations Officer with Yardstick in Edmonton, Alberta.
+The COJG and the highlights from the Conference Board of Canada don’t surprise, Asma Iqbal, People Operations Officer with We Know Training in Edmonton, Alberta.